-The Venue community centre in Northwich, is holding a new Knit and Natter group hosted by the Big Local.
-They have held the group at the community centre since October in response to a suggestion by a super-knitter Katie Brown.
-Together with the Big Local she has built a group of a dozen or so women who arrive at the community centre with their knitting bags ready to knit with Katie’s guidance and also eager to chat and socialise with others in the group.
+The Venue, a community centre in Northwich, is holding a new Knit and Natter group hosted by the Big Local.
+It was set up October in response to a suggestion by a super-knitter Katie Brown.
+Together with the Big Local she has built a group of a dozen or so women who arrive at the community centre with their knitting bags ready to knit and catch up.

 Three years ago Katie suffered Cauda Equina Syndrome following a car accident.
-The CES limited her mobility drastically, like it has for so many of us with our condition.
+The CES limited her mobility drastically, like it has for so many of us.
 Katie doesn’t have feeling in her right leg and suffers with foot drop.
 She uses a splint and crutches for short distances but needs a wheelchair and scooter to mobilise long distances.
-But for a long time Katie was left isolated at home suffering with pain.
+For a long time Katie was left isolated at home suffering with pain.
 Her life had changed completely.

 “One day I was working in my beautiful garden and the next I was learning to walk again…it was so quick” she remarked.

 She went on to explain that she lives with daily chronic pain and her “husband gave up work.
 He’s my carer now,” she added.
-Katie’s husband sounds amazing as he has built her a summerhouse so she has a dedicated place to knit!
+Katie’s husband sounds amazing!
+He has built her a summerhouse so she has a dedicated place to knit!
 How wonderful!

-Sadly following the CES Katie was left without bladder and bowel control, needing to self catheterise and use irrigation for her bowels every other day.
-After experiencing some “really dark times” she realised that she had to regain some semblance of control in her life.
-She says she has gained a lot of help from the CESA and our Facebook group, The Samaritans and The Spinal Injuries Association and Minds Elefriends Website.
+Sadly, following the CES Katie was left without bladder and bowel control, needing to self catheterise and use irrigation for her bowels every other day.
+After experiencing some “really dark times” she realised that she had to regain some control in her life.
+She says she has gained a lot of help from the CESA and our Facebook group, The Samaritans, The Spinal Injuries Association and Minds Elefriends Website.